vlpannel/srt-pulsar/README.md

 This repository includes multiple GNU Radio flowgraphs and Python code to add pulsar processing capabilities to the SRT and similar SDR software setups that use GNU Radio.

-Pulsar processing entails reading in complex samples, putting the signal through a polyphase filterbank, finding the power of each channel (via Complex to Mag^2), filtering out time-variant interference (based on median absolute deviation), and then folding/integrating the timeseries over the pulsar's period to output a 1024-sample long vector of the power vs phase profile.
+Pulsar processing entails reading in complex samples, putting the signal through a polyphase filterbank, finding the power over time of each channel (via Complex to Mag^2), filtering out time-variant interference (based on median absolute deviation), and then folding/integrating the timeseries over the pulsar's period to output a 1024-sample long vector of the power vs phase profile.

 ## Environment